HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 We first run a vanilla consensus algorithm, and start collecting data of relative poses for robot i w.r.t robot j and it's corresponding local input.'

 ## Training data
 For our first experiment, we collected two dataset's for each corresponding robot.
-We later will use this data to train our first graph neural networks on, which takes as
-inputs: Relative position of each robot and it's corresponding control input as an output.
+We later will use this data to train our first graph neural networks architecture on, which takes the relative position of each robot_i w.r.t robot_ j in the local transformation frame and it's corresponding control input U_j as an output.